mcsabarinath03/DAPP/README.md

 Connecting the Front-End:

-1. Open your project folder containing: index.html script.js (if used)
+1. Open the project folder containing: index.html script.js (if used)
    README.md